Enjoy Sanya on the rocks

 No less than seven restaurants and bars ensure guests are well replenished on calories and coolers and the menus include Chinese at Bai Wei and Italian at Sapori.
 The gardens are ideal for events but for those popping the BIG question, there's a scrubbed white chapel by the sea for an idyllic Sanya beach wedding.
 If you are comparing apples with apples look at Raffles Hainan vs Conrad Haitang Bay as both offer a sense of space and style that is somewhat comparable with Conrad presenting a more lowrise construct.

-Up in the Perfume Bay just north of Clearwater Bay along the same eastern coastline, the under-development Alila Xiangshui Wan is shaping up as a spread out retreat, with acres of low-rise indulgence in villas and hotel rooms designed with Shang dynasty touches.
-This classic hotel with a contemporary finish is sited on the beach 65km from Sanya Airport.
-There are 145 Deluxe Villas of varying size and design as well as 120 rooms in the hotel wing.
-Expect several fine dining options, clubhouse, pool and wellness menus.
+Up in the Perfume Bay just north of Clearwater Bay along the same eastern coastline, the mysterious Alila Xiangshui Wan was shaping up as a spread out retreat, with acres of low-rise indulgence in villas and hotel rooms designed with Shang dynasty touches.
+By the end 2016 it had dropped off the Alila menu.

 Shimei Bay is on the east coast of Hainan Island and is about 90km from Sanya heading north to Haikou.
 One of the first to open here is Le Meridien Shimei Bay Beach Resort & Spa.
 Set over 11 hectares, on an attractive stretch of beach, Le Meridien has 275 spacious rooms and suites, including 25 villas.
 Expect hi-tech features (DVD players, 37-inch flatscreen TVs, wired and Wireless Internet) and warm décor.